-Unemployment insurance (UI) payments are intended to assist employees who, through no fault of their own, are forced to leave their employment.
+Unemployment Insurance (UI) payments are intended to assist employees who, through no fault of their own, are separated from employment.
 Federal law sets out the basic requirements for individuals to qualify, including being "ready and willing to immediately accept work" and "totally or partially unemployed," and "actively looking for work."
 These claimants are paid from their particular former employer's reserve account in the UI Fund.
-In other words, each employer is incentivized to minimize turnover in their workforce because they pay for any individuals who they terminate that end up seeking UI benefits - and employees who lose employment through no fault of their own are assisted in their transition to other work.
-If the fund becomes insolvent, all employers face steadily increasing UI taxes.
+In other words, each employer is incentivized to minimize turnover in their workforce because they pay for any individuals who they terminate that end up seeking UI benefits-and employees who lose employment through no fault of their own are assisted in their transition to other work.
+If the Fund becomes insolvent, all employers face steadily increasing UI taxes.
 These taxes increase by \$21 per employee per year, until they reach a maximum of \$434 dollars per employee.

-Presently, California is in historic debt (approx. \$18 billion3) due to the COVID-19 pandemic and state-wide shutdown that it caused.
-As a result, California employers are already paying increased UI taxes pursuant to federal law, and are likely to face ongoing tax increases until approximately 2032.
+Presently, California is in historic debt (approx. \$20 billion3) in large part due to the COVID-19 pandemic and the resulting state-wide shutdown.
+As a result, California employers are already paying increased UI taxes pursuant to federal law, and are likely to face ongoing tax increases until approximately 2034.4

-SB 799 Would Worsen California's UI Fund Crisis - and Increase the State's Interest Payments.
+SB 1116 Would Worsen California's UI Fund Crisis - and Increase the State's Interest Payments.

-SB 799 would give striking workers the ability to claim unemployment after two weeks of striking - and thereby add the cost of those benefits to California's outstanding \$18 billion in federal loans.
-Though the amount that such strikes would add to the UI Fund debt is hard to calculate specifically - due to uncertainty as to how many strikes occur, how long they last, and how many workers take part - it is undeniable that SB 799 would add more debt to the state's federal loans.
+SB 1116 would give striking workers the ability to claim unemployment after two weeks of striking-and thereby add the cost of those benefits to California's outstanding \$10 billion in federal loans.5 Though the amount that such strikes would add to the UI Fund debt is hard to calculate specifically,6 it is undeniable that SB 1116 would add more debt to the state's federal loans.